 HOW should this medicine be used?

-Oxycodone comes as a solution (liquid), concentrated solution, tablet, capsule, and extended-release (long-acting) tablet to take by mouth.
+Oxycodone comes as a solution (liquid), a concentrated solution, a tablet, a capsule, an extended-release (long-acting) tablet (Oxycontin) and an extended-release capsule (Xtampza ER) to take by mouth.
 The solution, concentrated solution, tablet, and capsule are usually taken with or without food every 4 to 6 hours, either as needed for pain or as regularly scheduled medications.
-The extended-release tablets are taken every 12 hours.
+The extended-release tablets (Oxycontin) are taken every 12 hours with or without food.
+The extended-release capsules (Xtampza ER) are taken every 12 hours with food; eat the same amount of food with each dose.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take oxycodone exactly as directed.

-If you are taking the extended-release tablets or Oxecta brand tablets, swallow the tablets one at a time with plenty of water.
-Swallow the tablet or extended-release tablet right after putting it in your mouth.
-Do not presoak, wet, or lick the tablets or extended-release tablets before you put them in your mouth.
-Do not chew or crush Oxecta brand tablets and do not give them through a nasogastric tube (NG tube; a tube threaded through the nose to deliver food and medication directly to the stomach).
+If you are taking Oxaydo brand tablets, swallow the tablets one at a time with plenty of water.
+Swallow the tablet or right after putting it in your mouth.
+Do not pre-soak, wet, or lick the tablets before you put them in your mouth.
+Do not chew or crush Oxaydo brand tablets. and do not give them through a nasogastric tube (NG tube; a tube threaded through the nose to deliver food and medication directly to the stomach).

 If you are taking the concentrated solution, your doctor may tell you to mix the medication in a small amount of juice or semi-solid food such as pudding or applesauce.
 Follow these directions carefully.
 Swallow the mixture right away; do not store it for later use.